How to schedule shutdown in Azure without Powershell

 Select the Virtual Machines you wish to power off or on.
 Make sure that you check the checkboxes of the correct virtual machines, when you have all the machines you want to shutdown or power on, right click and choose Create New Schedule.

-Now you will need to give the schedule a name, select job type from the drop down box (either Startup or Shutdown the virtual machines) and a description of the job to make easier identification at a later date.
-Click on OK when ready.
+Next, give your schedule a name, select the job type from the drop-down box (either startup or shutdown), and provide a description of the job for easier identification at a later date.
+Click on “OK” when you’re ready.

 In the scheduling window, click NEW to create a schedule.